211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment8_reflection.md

 The assignment required traceability between the diagrams and the user stories from Assignment 6.
 This alignment was not always natural.
-User stories are written from a user perspective, "As a student, I want to borrow a book", while state and activity diagrams are written from a system perspective,  "the Loan object transitions from Active to Overdue when the due date passes."
+User stories are written from a user perspective — "As a student, I want to borrow a book" — while state and activity diagrams are written from a system perspective — "the Loan object transitions from Active to Overdue when the due date passes."

 Bridging this gap required going back to the acceptance criteria in AGILE_PLANNING.md rather than the user story titles.
 The acceptance criteria are written in testable, system-level language ("inventory count is decremented immediately upon borrowing") that maps cleanly onto diagram transitions and action nodes.
-This reinforced the value of writing precise acceptance criteria in Assignment 6 they are not just for testers, they are the link between user intent and system behaviour.
+This reinforced the value of writing precise acceptance criteria in Assignment 6 — they are not just for testers, they are the link between user intent and system behaviour.

 The most difficult alignment was for US-013 (AES-256 encryption and TLS).
 This is